auth0/docs/articles/cross-origin-authentication/index.md

 ---
 # Cross-Origin Authentication

 Auth0 strongly recommends that authentication transactions be handled via [Universal Login](/hosted-pages/login).
 Doing so offers [the easiest and most secure way to authenticate users](guides/login/universal-vs-embedded).
 However, some situations may require that authentication forms be directly embedded in an application.
-Cross-origin authentication provides a way to do this however it is not recommended.
+Although not recommended, cross-origin authentication provides a way to do this.

 ## What is Cross-Origin Authentication?